tephyxp/tephyxp-doctor-who-react-project/README.md

-## Dr. Who website
+## 👩‍⚕️🌃 Dr. Who website

 > [!NOTE]
 > 🌐 Description:
 >
->The Doctor Who Web Project is a web application developed using Next.js and React.js.
+> The Doctor Who Web Project is a web application developed using Next.js and React.js.
 It offers an interactive platform for users to explore information related to the famous television series Doctor Who.
 The application is designed to provide a dynamic and adaptable user interface utilizing Tailwind CSS for styling.

 ## 👩‍💻 Technologies Used: